explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 and adds them to the `doc.cats` property.

-Because text categories are always very specific, the text classifier is not included in any of the pre-trained models by default.
+Because text categories are always very specific, the text classifier is not included in any of the trained pipelines by default.
 But you can use it to train your own system.

 ---